 Happens to the best of us!
 How did you become a chef?

 “I come from five generations of Hamburgers: me, mother, grandmothers and so on.
 I’d always help my mother cook when I was young, and I loved it.
-One of her partners was actually a chef – so I guess that’s when I realised I could make cooking into my profession.”
+One of her partners was actually a chef – so I guess that’s when I realized I could make cooking into my profession.”

 … And was it everything you hoped it would be?